Do you like designing new computer networks and enjoy technical work? If yes, a career as a Network Architect could be perfect for you.

 Start your career as an entry-level Network Architect.

-Working as a junior-level Network Architect role, you will learn about creating, modifying, and maintaining IP network software, hardware, and virtual components.
+As a junior-level Network Architect, you will learn about creating, modifying, and maintaining IP network software, hardware, and virtual components.

 Step 6: Consider Advancing In Your Career